apache/gravitino/docs/spark-connector/spark-catalog-hive.md

 |---------------------------------|-----------------------------|----------------------------|---------------|
 | `metastore.uris`                | `hive.metastore.uris`       | Hive metastore uri address | 0.5.0         |

-Catalog properties with prefix `spark.bypass.` are passed to Spark Hive connector.
-For example, using `spark.bypass.config.resources` to pass the `config.resources` to the Spark Hive connector.
+Gravitino catalog property names with the prefix `spark.bypass.` are passed to Spark Hive connector.
+For example, using `spark.bypass.hive.exec.dynamic.partition.mode` to pass the `hive.exec.dynamic.partition.mode` to the Spark Hive connector.

 :::caution